-We recognise New Zealand's and our centres' cultural diversity, and celebrate it by marking the special festivals of everyone.
+We recognise New Zealand's and our centres' cultural diversity, and celebrate it by special festivals.
 Matariki is celebrated with as much gusto as Christmas, Diwali, Eid and Chinese New Year.
-Parents and the wider whanau is invited to join in the celebrations.

-We also mark important milestones of our children - birthdays and graduation are a special affair at our centres.
+Parents and wider whanau are invited to join in our celebrations.
+We also mark important milestones of our children - birthdays and graduation are a special occasion at our centre.